Get Started

 After creating a file that contains your Spark code, you will need to submit it to Ilum.
 Here's how you can do it:

-Open Ilum UI in your browser and create a new group:
+Open Ilum UI in your browser and create a new service:

 and define the slices parameter in JSON format: